telerik/blazor-docs/components/splitbutton/overview.md

 ---
 title: Overview
 page_title: SplitButton Overview
 description: Overview of the SplitButton for Blazor.
+Description of the component behavior, features and benefits.
 slug: splitbutton-overview
 tags: telerik,blazor,splitbutton
 published: True